-Professional Development Request(s) Dollar Amount Already Request ed in Recent Program Review? (yes/no) Program Goal (cut and paste from program review) Connected to Assessment Results and Plans?
-(List the course and SLO or PLO and Academic Year) or Does other data support your resource requests?
+Professional Development Already Requested in Recent Program Review? (yes/no) Program Goal (cut and paste from program review) Connected to Assessment Results and Plans?
+(List the course and SLO or PLO and Academic Year) Does other data support your resource requests?
 If so, explain the metric and trend or result.
 (1-3 sentences) How will this resource contribute to student success?
-(1-3 sentences) Alignment with College (List Goal A- E) Alignment with PCCD Goal (List Goal A-E) Teaching Basic Skills in College Level Classes workshops \$4000 Yes Teaching Basic Skills in College Level Classes workshops Basic skills could be assessed at the beginning and end of course to access skills and development of skills throughout the course Will prepare instructors to better support students in the area of skill development Goal 3 Goal D
+(1-3 sentences) Alignment with College (List Goal A-E) Alignment with PCCD Goal (List Goal A-E)